GaneshKosuriDev/cmd-line-tool-poc/README.md

 <summary>Click to view</summary>

 - Download dependencies by running `npm install`.
-- Use the command `npm link` to link your code.
+- Use the command `npm link` to symlink a package folder.
 </details>

 ### Third-party libraries used